tenebrius1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## FAQ

-**Q**: How do I transfer my data to another Computer?
+**Q**: How do I transfer my data to another computer?

 **A**: Install the application on the other computer and place your current data folder in the same directory as the newly installed application (overwrite the data folder of the new application if applicable).

 **Q**: Where is the data of CLITutors saved?

-**A**: CLITutors' data is saved automatically after every command into a JSON file named clitutors.json.
+**A**: CLITutors' data is saved automatically after every command into a JSON file named `clitutors.json`.
 This file is stored within the data folder in the same location as the application JAR file and is created after the initial launch (and upon a command execution) of a fresh installation.

 --------------------------------------------------------------------------------------------------------------------
 ## Command Summary